juliendenize/torchaug/speed_comparison.md

 ```
 In our implementation, there is no need to iterate over the elements, but some augmentations allow for flexibility between making several random calls for sub-batches and time of computations.

+Time in ms averaged on 100 runs for Torchvision and Torchaug.
 ### CPU

 | Augmentation              | Random Calls | Torchvision | Torchaug     |